 Learn something new every day More Info... by email

 An emergency room technician, also known as an ER tech or ERT, is a vital part of emergency room procedures.
 In some regions, there is a constant demand for ER techs due to growing populations and a constant need for medical services.
 In order to become an emergency room technician, a person will need to complete medical training and educational requirements.
-In addition to technical prerequisites, certain personal and lifestyle skills are needed to become an emergency room technician, such as the ability to multi-task, stamina, a flexible schedule, and a desire to work in the high-pressure medical field of emergency care.
+In addition to technical prerequisites, certain personal and lifestyle skills are needed to work as an emergency room technician, such as the ability to multi-task, stamina, a flexible schedule, and a desire to work in the high-pressure medical field of emergency care.

 Educational and training requirements needed to become an emergency room technician may vary by region, but many areas share basic guidelines for this profession.
-In general, a person must possess a high school diploma or equivalent certificate in order to become an emergency room technician.
+In general, a person must possess a high school diploma or equivalent certificate in order to get a job as an emergency room technician.
 Advanced training for ERT jobs is done through trade schools, community colleges, or even four year universities.
 Many different degree and training programs can feed into the ERT job market, including medical or nursing assistant programs, emergency medical technician or EMT training, and paramedic training programs.

 The technical skills needed to become an emergency room technician include both patient care and hospital management techniques.
 An ERT may help do preparatory work on ER patients, such as starting IV lines, administering shots and medication injections, drawing blood, and checking vital signs.
 Emergency room technicians may escort patients to testing facilities and answer any questions they may have about diagnostic procedures.
 They may also help administrators manage the ER floor, by determining which patient goes into which room, and making sure that each room is cleaned and sterilized following a patient's departure.